Ukraine's Parliament approves law restoring independence of anti-graft watchdogs following backlash

 “Today’s law restores key safeguards, but challenges remain,” Kos, who monitors the record of countries that are candidates to join the bloc, wrote on X. “The EU supports (Ukrainian) citizens’ demands for reform.
 Upholding fundamental values & fighting corruption must remain the priority.”

-Ukrainian Foreign Minister Andrii Sybiha said his country “is committed to reforms and the fight against corruption” and that Zelenskyy “demonstrated a principled approach.”
+Foreign Minister Andrii Sybiha said that Ukraine “is committed to reforms and the fight against corruption,” and that Zelenskyy “demonstrated a principled approach.”

 “We got it fixed,” he wrote on X.

-At the start of a livestream of the parliamentary session, which was the first to be broadcast live since Russia’s full-scale invasion, two lawmakers could be seen exchanging punches.
-Although the reason for the scuffle was not known, it occurred amid a tense atmosphere in the chamber where the speaker’s podium is flanked by Ukrainian and EU flags.
+At the start of a livestream of the parliamentary session, which was the first to be broadcast in real time since the start of the war, two lawmakers could be seen exchanging punches.
+Although the reason for the scuffle wasn't known, it occurred amid a tense atmosphere in the chamber where the speaker’s podium is flanked by Ukrainian and EU flags.

 The backlash against Zelenskyy's measures brought street protests across the country, the first major demonstrations since Russia's full-scale invasion began on Feb.
 24, 2022.
 Though the protests didn't call for the president's removal, the controversy threatened to undermine public trust in their leaders at a critical time.